 By the standards of many Cornish gardens which are on sloping hills or deep valleys the gardens at Burncoose are fairly flat.
 All the main pathways are stone based and easily wide enough for wheelchairs although they can be uneven in some places.
 Elderly and disabled visitors are recommended to keep to the main driveway which runs from the lodge gate down to Burncoose House.
 This drive is all tarmac and many of the best plants in the garden can be seen from here without venturing onto other paths.
 Disabled visitors are however best advised only to enter the gardens if accompanied.

 On arrival visitors to the garden will be given a map guide from which the most suitable routes can be explained to them.
-There are quite a number of seats interspersed through the garden and the new 2005 map guide will point out where these are located.
+There are quite a number of seats interspersed through the garden and the map guide will point out where these are located.

 If in any doubt visitors should always seek advice and assistance from Burncoose staff.